crystal-lang/shards/README.md

 - Why YAML and not JSON or TOML?

-  JSON is too verbose.
+  JSON is too noisy.
 TOML's spec is unstable.
-YAML does the job.
+YAML did the job.

 - Why eventually have a central registry?